-While at Loyola, she completed a study of criminal justice debt in New Orleans' court system in addition to leading two research efforts on minimum wage preemption for the Unleash Local coalition and community land trusts for Law for Black Lives.
+While at Loyola, she completed a study of criminal justice debt in New Orleans' court system in addition to leading two research efforts on minimum wage preemption and community land trusts for Law for Black Lives.
+She was recognized by the American Bar Association’s State and Local Government Section for receiving the highest grade in her land use and local government law courses.
 A’Niya previously served and chaired the National Advisory Committee of Equal Justice Works, and was instrumental in creating the Committee's first Diversity and Inclusion working group.
 She also has served as President of her National Lawyers Guild chapter; as a FEMA Legal Advocate for people affected by natural disasters; and as an advocate for survivors of gender-based violence.
-She has also previously worked on solitary confinement lawsuits and education accessibility.
+She has also previously worked on lawsuits related to solitary confinement and education accessibility.
 A'Niya recently spent time at the New Orleans Workers Center for Racial Justice, working with communities of color on decriminalization of poverty and economic justice.
 Prior to law school, A’Niya was a community organizer on issues of education justice and farm labor while also teaching GED preparation courses.
 While pursuing an undergraduate degree in political science and history, she worked at the Orleans Public Defenders office and the Louisiana Supreme Court.

 She is a member of the New Orleans chapter of the Louis A. Martinet Society, and enjoys working with first generation law students.
 She is licensed to practice law in Louisiana, and is a fellow of the Louisiana Bar Foundation.
 When not in the office, A'Niya enjoys cooking, gardening, and working on her family's farm.

 Want to get more involved with the ACLU of Louisiana?
 Sign up for an 1:1 here.